-POSC 340 Judicial Process 3 hours Study of the state and federal court systems and the impact which those systems have on American politics and society.
+POSC 340 Judicial ProcessStudy of the state and federal court systems and the impact which those systems have on American politics and society.
 Offered Spring.

-POSC 350 Legislative Process 3 hours Study of Congress, its structure, procedures, role, and impact in American government.
-Prerequisite: POSC 111.
+POSC 350 Legislative Process 3 hoursStudy of Congress, its structure, procedures, role, and impact in American government.
+Prerequisite:

+POSC 111.
 Offered even Fall.

-POSC 353 Asian Politics 3 hours Analysis of the government and politics of selected Asian countries and their economic and social systems.
+POSC 353 Asian Politics 3 hours Analysis of the government and politics of selected Asian countries and their economic and social ed Asian countries and their economic and social systems.
 Course meets Multicultural graduation requirement.
 Offered even Fall.